Hvogu/data-BPMN/README.md

 # Turtorial
 In this turtorial only the custom data objects introduced by this extension will be explained.
 There are two ways of creating a data-task object.
-Fristly in the left toolbar the blue database icon will create a data-task and secondly while an object is selected the eelement pallet will also show the data-task icon.
+The first option is in the left toolbar.
+The blue database icon will create a data-task.
+The second open is while an object is selected the element pallet will also show the data-task icon.
+By clicking on the dataTask icon i will create the datatask and make an edge between the original object and the datatask.
 <p align="left">
   <img src="images/newTask.PNG" width="500" alt="Some Text">
 </p>

-By click the dropdown menu button, in the bottom of the data-task, a textfield will be shown.
+By clicking the dropdown menu button, in the bottom of the data-task, a textfield will be shown.
 This is where the user can specify what the data task should do.

 <p align="left">
   <img src="images/dataTaskDB.png" width="300" alt="Some Text">